KotonoSora/nara-vite-react-boilerplate/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

-## Documentation

-For a deeper understanding of the project boilerplate and structure, see the [Project Overview](docs/PROJECT_OVERVIEW.md) document.

 ---